Claudia Returns to Sing and Dance

 Claudia immediately knew that the bicycling accident near her home was serious when she experienced excruciating pain unlike anything she previously felt.
 “The accident was very high impact, the pain was severe and I couldn’t get up,” Claudia recalled.
 “Thankfully some neighbors were able to use my phone to call my husband.”

-Claudia did her research and found that Dr. Younger was very well-reviewed and arranged to see him.
+Claudia did her research and found that her doctor was very well-reviewed and arranged to see him.
 He explained that he could expertly handle both surgeries in a single procedure, which would expedite her recovery and potentially get her back performing sooner.
 Surgery was scheduled for the following week.

 In the meantime Claudia was unable to use crutches due to the broken wrist which made movement and travel difficult.
 She kept a positive attitude but found herself wondering if and when she would be able to return to singing and dancing.
-Following her successful surgery with Dr. Younger, Claudia began an intensive rehabilitation program under the guidance of Swedish Hospital’s rehabilitation teams.
+Following her successful surgery, Claudia began an intensive rehabilitation program under the guidance of Swedish Hospital’s rehabilitation teams.

 The first step was working with the inpatient rehabilitation team.
 They worked with Claudia to increase her endurance and build her overall strength by completing exercises to increase flexibility following her surgeries.
 “The inpatient rehabilitation team was great,” said Claudia.
 “The hospital staff had me moving my leg right after surgery with a robotic machine.
 Then I learned to lift my injured leg with my own arms to keep it moving.
 They began the process to help me heal and get back on my feet again.”